 There is an even better reason to reject institutionalized opposition that we have not yet mentioned, and this reason can be deduced from the absolute incompatibility of capitalism in its current stage with democratic bourgeois forms, due to the impossibility of formulating within the latter any interests of an allegedly general nature that differ from the private interests of the major corporations and the banks.
 This is why spontaneous protests are not constructed on the basis of truly general interests, but as open rejections of the private interests represented by the institutions.
 This is clearly visible with regard to territorial conflicts and struggles against development.
-In these cases, the protests arise in the name of particular interests that have been harmed, but if they are successful in stimulating public debate, if they manage to build counter-institutions that make that debate possible, then this prinot arise from anti-developmentalist struggles, but from efforts to contain them.
+In these cases, the protests arise in the name of particular interests that have de-activate spontaneous, autonomous protests and their anticapitalist ways.
+So-called participatory democracy is actually not democracy at all.
+It is not established to defend a general interest on the basis of a concrete instance of aggression, but to negotiate between particular interests that are in conflict, those of the groups of the affected populations and those of the corporate-government nexus.
+It does not arise from antidevelopmentalist struggles, but from efforts to contain them.
 It does not intervene to prevent the destruction of territory, but to raise the price of that destruction, incorporating its social cost in accordance with its market value.
 Participatory democracy merely sets some new institutional limits, beyond which the public power assumes responsibility.
 Thus, it plays the hardly honorable role of blocking the resurgence of real democracy, or territorial self-management, which has no other foundation than the appropriation of the territory by its inhabitants, its deliverance from the market.

 In conclusion, any struggle that does not challenge the model of capitalist society is condemned to reinforce it.
 No one can be unaware of the fact that the dominant economic interests are radically opposed to those of the inhabitants.
 Nor can anyone be unaware of the fact that the political system in which these conflicts occur is not bourgeois democratic, but totalitarian.
 Therefore, the forms of institutional representation are in the direct service of capital and are incompatible with the horizontal democracy of the assemblies, which is the only real democracy for the oppressed.
-Struggles in defense of territory that do not take this into account are not real struggles, but simulacra, and their agents are working for the enemy.

-High-Speed Train to High-Voltage Power Lines, urban redevelopment schemes, and airports.
+Struggles in defense of territory that do not take this into account are not real struggles, but simulacra, and their agents are working for the enemy. capitalism.
+The social question surfaces, even against the will of its protagonists, in the defense of the rural world, in the struggle against nuclear power plants and highway construction, in the resistance to urbanization, in the sabotage of GMO agriculture, in the fight against gigantic infrastructure construction projects, from the High-Speed Train to High-Voltage Power Lines, urban redevelopment schemes, and airports.